Our surgeons are among the most experienced in the world in treating an array of neurosurgical conditions.

 At UPMC, resection of a cavernous malformation is performed using intraoperative guidance such as:

-Gamma Knife radiosurgery is a painless procedure that uses hundreds of highly focused radiation beams to target tumors and lesions within the brain, with no surgical incision.
+Gamma Knife radiosurgery is a painless treatment that uses hundreds of highly focused radiation beams to target tumors and lesions within the brain, with no surgical incision.

 The Gamma Knife may be indicated for deep-seated cavernous malformations that repeatedly bleed and are not easily accessible for microsurgical removal.
 The goal is to reduce the risk of additional bleeding events while maintaining existing neurological function.